Rockies vs. Mets Player Props Betting Odds

 Nimmo Stats

-- Brandon Nimmo has put up 37 hits with eight doubles, a triple, three home runs and 18 walks.
-He has driven in 14 runs with three stolen bases.
+- Brandon Nimmo has 39 hits with eight doubles, a triple, three home runs, 18 walks and 14 RBI.
+He's also stolen three bases.

-- Nimmo has picked up a hit in three games in a row.
-In his last five games he is hitting .250 with two doubles, a home run, a walk and an RBI.
+- Nimmo heads into this game looking to extend his four-game hit streak.
+In his last five games he is hitting .300 with two doubles, a home run, a walk and an RBI.

 Nimmo Recent Games